 Keeping children safe: your right to ask for a police check

-If you are worried about someone in your child’s life, you can get them checked by the police to see if they have a record of child sexual offences.
-Find out what you need to do to get someone checked.
+If you are worried about someone in your child's life, you can get them checked by the police to see if they have a record of child sexual offences.
+You can access the above to find out what you need to do to get someone checked.

 MOSAC (Mothers of Sexually Abused Children)